-4) American Society for Testing and Materials (ASTM) required standards and dates that are not listed in subsection (a)(5) of this Section are listed under Section 905.Appendix A, Illustration C, of this Part.
-A list List of approved plastic pipe for private sewage disposal system uses and standards may be obtained from:
+4) American Society for Testing and Materials (ASTM) required standards and dates that are not listed in subsection (a)(5) are listed under Section 905.
+Appendix A, Illustration C. A listList of approved plastic pipe for private sewage disposal system uses and standards may be obtained from: